PHLITE

 What can you expect?

-1. Attend seven ninety minute evening training sessions at HSLC between October 2023 and May 2024 (dates and times will be determined by participant availability)
+1. Attend seven ninety minute evening training sessions at HSLC between November 2024 and May 2025 dates and times will be determined by participant availability)

 2. Complete a small self-directed project to help better understand your community